 - ⅛ teaspoon sea salt

-- ¼ cup unsweetened or plain soymilk (substitute almond, coconut, rice or flax milk alternative for soy-free)
+- ¼ cup unsweetened or plain soymilk (substitute almond, coconut, rice or flax milk beverage for soy-free)

 - 2 tablespoons favorite granola (break up any really large clusters)

-- 1 tablespoon vegan sour cream (or your favorite non-dairy yogurt)
+- 1 tablespoon dairy-free sour cream alternative (or your favorite non-dairy yogurt)

 - 1 tablespoon maple syrup